|Nutrition Facts (per serving)|

-A perfect traditional Greek pork chop, called brizola in Greece, is crunchy on the outside and juicy on the inside.
+A perfect traditional Greek pork chop, called brizola in Greece, is charred on the outside and juicy on the inside.
 This recipe delivers just that.
 The trick is in the marinade and in using bone-in chops.
 The bones help the chops retain their moisture during the cooking process.

 1/2 cup extra-virgin olive oil